-10. NEVER PICK A SNAPPER UP BY THE TAIL.
+10. YOU SHOULD NEVER PICK A SNAPPER UP BY THE TAIL.

 Ideally, you should leave the handling of these guys to trained professionals.
 But what if you see a big one crossing a busy road and feel like helping it out?
 Before doing anything else, take a few moments to identify the turtle.
 If it’s an alligator snapper, you’ll want to grasp the lip of the upper shell (or “carapace”) in two places: right behind the head and right above the tail.

 Common snappers demand a bit more finesse (we wouldn’t want one to reach back and nip you with that long, serpentine neck).
 Slide both hands under the hind end of the shell, letting your turtle’s tail dangle between them.
 Afterwards, clamp down on the carapace with both thumbs.